victordomingos/Count-files/README.md

 `countfiles.py --help`

+Count all files in current working directory and all of its subdirectories, ignoring hidden files and hidden subdirectories:

+`countfiles.py`

+Count all files in current working directory and all of its subdirectories, including hidden files and hidden subdirectories:

+`countfiles.py -a`

-Count all files in current working directory without recursing through subdirectories:
+Count all files in current working directory, ignoring hidden files and hidden subdirectories, and without recursing through subdirectories:

 `countfiles.py -nr`